Funkabwehr: Intelligence

 The normal channels of contact for intelligence and executive operations were, in the case of WNV/FU III, Abwehr III and the GFP and in the case of Orpo units, the Sicherheitsdienst (SD) and the Gestapo.
 This liaison appears to have worked sufficiently well for normal operational purposes.
-The commander of Abwehr Leistelle III West has stated that relations between their units and local units of the WNV/FU III were always very close and that valuable assistance had been given and received by both sides.
+The commander of Abwehr Leistelle III West stated that relations between their units and local units of the WNV/FU III were always very close and that valuable assistance had been given and received by both sides.
 However, the degree of cordiality and confidence involved varied considerably with personalities and in many cases mutual distrust between offices prevented all but the most formal and essential collaboration.

 Organisation

 At the outbreak of the war, the technical resources of the Funkabwehr appeared to have consisted of no more than a few small fixed intercept stations and mobile short-range DF units.
 These were, for the most part, Orpo units, as were the available long-range DF stations, though military and naval DF stations also assisted in security tasks.
-This organisation was quite insufficient and unprepared to deal with the increased responsibilities resulting from the early German victories and the increase in the size of area of occupied territory.
+This organisation was quite insufficient and unprepared to deal with the increased responsibilities resulting from the early German victories and the increase in the size of occupied territory.
 At the same time, the number of Allied W/T agents in occupied areas was constantly growing.